CISC4080, Computer Algorithms,

 Instructor: Dr. Xiaolan Zhang

-• Email: xzhang at fordham.edu
+• Email: xzhang at fordham.edu (Please include CISC4080 in your subject line for timely response).

 • Office: JMH 332